JonMcEntee/c_playground/chapter0/exercises/README.md

 # Chapter 0 Exercises
-Completed excercise from Chapter 0 of 'Accelerated C++' by Andrew Koenig and Barbara E. Moo.
+Completed excercises from Chapter 0 of 'Accelerated C++' by Andrew Koenig and Barbara E. Moo.

 # 0-2
 Write a program that, when run, writes: